 |History of Qing Dynasty; The Republic of China

-History of Qing Dynasty started with great emperors were very capable and intelligent.
-Emperor Kangxi, the second emperor of Qing dynasty, was a capable leader and administrator.
+The Qing emperors in early period were very capable and intelligent.
+Emperor Kangxi, the second emperor of Qing Dynasty, was a capable leader and administrator.
 Using Han people to serve in his government, he established a strong government and expanded China’s spheres of influence to neighboring countries.

 |History of the People's Republic of China

 On October 1, 1949, a grand ceremony inaugurating the People’s Republic of China was held in Tiananmen Square in Beijing, witnessed by 300,000 people.
 On that day, Chairman Mao Zedong solemnly proclaimed the formal establishment of the People’s Republic of China.